Alabama megachurch moves closer to getting own 'God Squad'

 Briarwood would not have its own jail or employ its own dispatchers.
 But it would pay the salaries of its police officers.

-Headed by Pastor Harry Reeder, the 4,100-member church is pushing for its own police force because it is located in a remote area some 10 miles south of downtown Birmingham and is home to a K-12 school and a theological seminary with 2,000 students and teachers.
+Headed by Pastor Harry Reeder, the 4,100-member church is pushing for its own police force because it is located some 10 miles south of downtown Birmingham and is home to a K-12 school and a theological seminary with 2,000 students and teachers.

 Frightened by the 2012 massacre at the Sandy Hook Elementary School in Newtown, Connecticut and by "similar assaults at churches and schools," the church got the backing of Senate Majority Leader J.T.
 "Jabo" Waggoner who sponsored the bill.
 The powerful Republican represents the area.